 If you want to stretch your travel budget that little bit further, your choice of card is important.
-We look at the pros and cons of each option.
+We look at the advantages and disadvantages of using a credit card, debit card or travel money card overseas.

 When travelling, you need some method of transferring and spending money.
 Some prefer to simply store cash in their wallet (or bum bag/fanny pack), but this has its flaws – you can easily lose cash, and carrying it around can be a pain, not to mention the humiliation of wearing a bum bag.